fridge-cms/fridge.js/README.md

 }
 ```

-If you are using now v2, you must use next's `BUILD_PHASES` to control when to require `fridge-next`.
-See this issue for more information: https://github.com/zeit/next.js/issues/5750
+> Note: If you are deploying to a serverless environment, you don't need custom SSR routes.

 ### Next.js